 Enter engineered hardwood flooring.
 Originally developed in response to dwindling forest supplies, it has evolved over the years into a product that is in some key ways superior to solid wood.
 When installed on a floor, engineered hardwood is virtually indistinguishable from solid wood flooring, and it can cost less depending on the quality of the product you buy.

 If you're considering installing hardwood flooring in your home, engineered flooring is definitely worth a second look.
-Unlike real wood, which always has to be nailed down, engineered flooring can be nailed, glued or installed as a floating floor.
+Unlike real wood, which always has to be nailed or glued down, engineered flooring can be nailed, glued or installed as a floating floor.
 Depending on where you want to install it, engineered flooring might actually be the most practical choice.

 Distinguishing Engineered From Solid Hardwood